Bucket List: Best Tourist Spots and Attractions in Nagasaki, Japan

 The shrine is famous for being the only Confucian shrine that was built outside of mainland China, and it dates back to 1893.
 This is also the best place to learn about the history of the Chinese community in the city, and if you are a history lover, this place is truly a must-visit.
 Nagasaki is a city with diverse cultures and historical landmarks that everyone can visit and enjoy; you will be stunned by the plethora of attractions that you can include in your Nagasaki Itinerary.

 Nagasaki Chinatown is an area that is popular for its shopping strip and various street food and restaurant options.

-Sofuku-ji is an ?baku Zen temple that was built by the Chinese monk Chaonian (Chozen) in 1629 as the family temple of the Chinese from Fuzhou, Fujian Province who settled in Nagasaki.
+Sofuku-ji is an Obaku Zen temple that was built by the Chinese monk Chaonian (Chozen) in 1629 as the family temple of the Chinese from Fuzhou, Fujian Province, who settled in Nagasaki.

-Meganebashi also known as Spectacles Bridge, over the Nakashima River was built in Nagasaki in 1634 by the Chinese monk Mokusunyoujo who is a second generation of Chinese monks living at Kofukuji Temple.
-It is said to be the oldest stone arch bridge in Japan along with Edo’s Nihonbashi bridge and Iwakuni’s Kintaikyou bridge and has been designated as an Important Cultural Property.
+Meganebashi, also known as Spectacles Bridge, over the Nakashima River, was built in Nagasaki in 1634 by the Chinese monk Mokusunyoujo, the second generation of Chinese monks living at Kofukuji Temple.
+It is said to be the oldest stone arch bridge in Japan, along with Edo’s Nihonbashi bridge and Iwakuni’s Kintaikyou bridge, and has been designated as an Important Cultural Property.

 Experience Nagasaki Kunchi Festival